ngsankha/es6-test/README.md

 ## To Use

-Create a bookmark with the following JavaScript code:
+Create a bookmarklet with the following JavaScript code:

 ```javascript
 javascript:(function () {